numpex/proxy-geos-hc/README_prerequisites_general.md

-## Why This README ?
+## Key Aspects and Prerequisites  for ProxyApp

-This README aims to provide information with the prerequisites for compiling and running the [ProxyApp]((https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc)) provided by Henri CALANDRA.
-This App is derived from [GEOSX](https://geosx-geosx.readthedocs-hosted.com/en/latest/) - an open-source multi-physics simulation code.
+We provide below with information on the prerequisites for compiling and running the [ProxyApp]((https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc)).
+This ProxyApp is derived from [GEOSX](https://geosx-geosx.readthedocs-hosted.com/en/latest/) - an open-source multi-physics simulation code.

-## Key Aspects and Prerequisites
+Please consider the aspects below:

 - Package Manager: Install your package manager of choice, such as "synaptic", if it's not already installed on the build server.
 For instance, use the command ```apt install synaptic```.